 convening of mighty women leaders, blazing activists and courageous movers and shakers who will move you with their provocative first-person storytelling and shake up your worldview.

 Here’s to shaking up politics wherever you are by electing women to rule.
+The world has tried His Story long enough.
+Let’s finally make room for Her Story.

-[Note: With all due respect to International Women’s Day organizers, I prefer the slogan “Let Shedom Reign!”]
+Note: With all due respect to International Women’s Day organizers, I prefer the slogan “Let Shedom Reign!”